-I am an independent journalist based in Siliguri in Darjeeling district.
-I contribute as Analyst, India Affairs, for Newsreel Asia and India correspondent for Reporters Sans Frontiers (Reporters Without Borders).
+I’m an independent journalist based in Siliguri, in the Darjeeling district of West Bengal.
+I currently report as a correspondent for Reporters Sans Frontières (Reporters Without Borders).

-I won the Laadli Media and Advertising Award for Gender Sensitivity 2020 for my longform piece on the plight of women in closed tea gardens of north Bengal.
+In 2020, I received the Laadli Media & Advertising Award for Gender Sensitivity for my longform reportage on the lives of women in the closed tea gardens of north Bengal.

 Mother.
 Wife.
 Sister.